Rokytnice v Orlických horách: Administrative division

+Etymology

+The original name of the local stream was Rokytnice and the name was transferred to the town.
+The name of the stream was derived from the old Czech word rokyta (i.e. 'willow') and from the adjective rokytná, meaning "flowing between willows".

 Geography

 Rokytnice v Orlických horách is located about 13 km east of Rychnov nad Kněžnou and 44 km east of Hradec Králové.
 It lies in the Orlické Mountains.
-The small river Rokytenka flows through the municipality.
+The highest point is a mountain at 951 m above sea level.
+The Rokytenka Stream flows through the town.
+The Zdobnice River flows along the western municipal border.

+Climate

+Rokytnice v Orlických horách has a humid continental climate (Köppen Dfb; Trewartha: Dclo).
+The annual average temperature is 7.6 C, the hottest month in July is 17.5 C, and the coldest month is -2.4 C in January.
+The annual precipitation is 906.5 mm, of which July is the wettest with 106.7 mm, while April is the driest with only 45.8 mm.
+The extreme temperature throughout the year ranged from -29.5 C on 9 February 1956 to 35.2 C on 27 July 1983.

 History

 The first written mention of Rokytnice v Orlických horách is from 1318.
 In 1548, a water fortress was built.
 From 1567, Rokytnice was owned by various German noble families and colonized by German people, especially craftsmen.
 From 1712 to 1938, the Jewish community was present.
 The Germans made up the majority of population until 1945, when they were expelled.

+Demographics

 Transport

-The railway Rokytnice v Orlických horách–Doudleby nad Orlicí of local importance starts here.
+The railway line of local importance to Doudleby nad Orlicí starts here.

 Sights

 The most valuable building is the Rokytnice v Orlických horách Castle.
-It was built in 1600 during the rule of Kryštof Mauschwitz of Armenruh, who has demolished the old fortress and had built a late Renaissance castle.
+It was built in 1600 during the rule of Kryštof Mauschwitz of Armenruh, who had demolished the old fortress and had built the late Renaissance castle.

 The Church of All Saints was built in 1679–1684 on the site of a wooden church from the 14th century, which was destroyed by a fire in 1661.